St. Albert—Edmonton

 St. Albert—Edmonton is a former federal electoral district in Alberta, Canada, that was represented in the House of Commons of Canada from 2015 to 2025.

 St. Albert—Edmonton was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
 It came into effect upon the call of the 42nd Canadian federal election, scheduled for October 2015.
 It was created out of the district of Edmonton—St. Albert.
+The district was abolished in the 2022 Canadian federal electoral redistribution before the 2025 general election, and was dissolved into Edmonton Northwest and St. Albert—Sturgeon River.